cc-jalvarez/cc-jalvarez.github.io/_pages/research.md

 ### Working Papers

-**Jose M. Alvarez**.
-"What's the Problem, Linda?
-The Conjunction Fallacy as a Fairness Problem." [[arXiv](https://arxiv.org/abs/2305.09535)]
+*What's the Problem, Linda?
+The Conjunction Fallacy as a Fairness Problem*. [[arXiv](https://arxiv.org/abs/2305.09535)]

+*The Initial Screening Order Problem* with Salvatore Ruggieri. [[arXiv](TODO)]

 ### Work in Progress

-"The Initial Screening Order Problem" with Salvatore Ruggieri.
+Weighted Partial Dependence Plots.

+Get me a comparator: causal and legal reasoning for proving algorithmic discrimination.

 ### Invited talks, presentations, and workshops